The trust was formed

 Rattery Road; UC road from Totnes thru Dartington to Cobbaton Lane and next to Willing Cross (Willing Gate east of Rattery) (about 4 miles)

-road from Avonwick to join
+Avonwick to join

 (note